ValentinGenev/chrome-fb-feed-filter/README.md

 ## Possible settings
 **Selector:** h3 + div + div > .x1lliihq <br>
-**Filters:** Sponsored, Join, Follow, Suggested for you, Reels and short videos, posted a video to the playlist, is playing, added a new photo to the album, is at, likes, Reels, sponsored_ad
+**Filters:** Sponsored, Join, Follow, Suggested for you, Reels and short videos, posted a video to the playlist, is playing, Reels, Album, Sponsored, sponsored_ad

 - *'Sponsored'* and *'sponsored_ad'* hide sponsored ads
 - *'Join'*, *'Follow'* and *'Suggested for you'* hide suggestions
-- *'posted a video to the playlist'*, *'is playing'*, *'added a new photo to the album'* and *'is at'* hides business accounts mascaraing as real people
 - *'likes'* hides business accounts liked by real people

 ## Sponsored
 The sponsored posts are hidden by their arial attribute.
+It seems that 'Learn more' label is also used in non-sponsored posts.